jsfuentes/Code-Cheatsheet/README.md

 - This isn't not meant to be everything, just things used often
 - The more often used ideas should be near the top of docs
 - Incomplete ideas will be put down
-- Precision of information is essential
+- Accuracy of information is essential
 - If two folder concepts overlap, it will be in the more general, more foundational folder(still pretty vague gl) e.g Docker in AWS will be in AWS folder